Club Sportivo Alsina

-Club Sportivo Alsina, or simply Sportivo Alsina is an Argentine sports club from Valentín Alsina, Buenos Aires that played in tournaments organised by the Argentine Football Association from the 1920s to the 1940s, even reaching the Primera División in 1933 and 1934.
+Club Sportivo Alsina, or simply Sportivo Alsina is an Argentine sports club located in the Valentín Alsina district of Lanús Partido that played in tournaments organised by the Argentine Football Association from the 1920s to the 1940s, even reaching the Primera División in 1933 and 1934.

 The club is headquartered on the corner of Choele Choel and Juan Domingo Perón streets in Valentín Alsina.

 Although football is no longer practised at competitive levels in Sportivo Alsina, the club hosts the practise of other disciplines such as baby football, basketball, roller skating and volleyball.

+Tiene grandes jugadores en su historia, entre ellos el gran extremo Facundo Monteros, nacido en el mismo partido que el club.
+El jugador metio 35 goles en una temporada normal y fue el máximo goleador del club, metiendo 150 goles en 3 temporadas.